Geometric Formulation of Unified Force-Impedance Control on SE(3) for Robotic Manipulators: Geometric Unified Force Impedance Control

-As in \cite{haddadin2024unified}, we use $\bar{F}_e = \bar{F}_e(t)$ for the force/torque sensor output, without discerning it from $F_e$ the actual external wrench that the environment exerts on the robot $F_e$.
-We also define $F_d = F_d(t,g)$ to denote the desired force field.
-The details about the force field formulation will be further addressed in a later Section.
-However, as will be shown in the following, the naive force-impedance control law \eqref{eq:naive} is not passive.
+where $e_f(t) = -\bar{F}_e(t) - F_d(t)$ is wrench error and $\bar{F}_e = \bar{F}_e(t)$ denotes the force/torque sensor measurement, consistent with \cite{haddadin2024unified} and $\bar{F}_e$ is used interchangeably with $F_e$, the actual external wrench exerted by the environment.
+In addition, $F_d$ is the desired force field introduced in \eqref{eq:desired_trajectory_force_field}.
+However, as will be shown in the following, the naive force–impedance control law \eqref{eq:naive} does not guarantee passivity.